You’re brilliant at coding, therefore you shouldn’t have to spend a lot of time learning how to write a CV.

 - Create a section for your professional goals.

-Make sure your CV is tailored to each job application
+Make sure your Resume is tailored to each job application

 To focus your resume, follow these two steps: first, study the firm and take note of any unique needs.
-Then, when you design your CV, be sure to include these needs.
+Then, when you design your resume, be sure to include these needs.

 Perform a comprehensive background study on all of the firms where you want to work.
 What are their services and products?
 Do you have any idea how these items are made?
 What technologies are used in their products?
 Also, do you have a good understanding of what the company is aiming to achieve?